 STI tests are a normal part of health care.
 You should be tested for STIs every year and any time you have a new partner.
 Using a condom can lower your risk of getting or spreading STIs.
 If you think you or your partner(s) may have been exposed to an STI, talk with a health care provider about testing.

-Many sexually transmitted infections have no symptoms.
-The only way to be sure is to get yourself tested.
+Many STIs have no symptoms.
+The only way to know if you have one is to get tested.

 Chat online: PlannedParenthoodChat.org